-promoting economic activities and tackling local issues while respecting the differences between industries responsibility of DENSO to develop personnel who can seriously pursue of all employees.
+We will take on the challenge of promoting economic activities and tackling local issues while respecting the differences between industries and cultures.
+It is an important responsibility of DENSO to develop personnel who can seriously pursue l will give consideration to sustainability in my day-to-day work decisions going forward.
+(Developmental design, manager)